Ada-Developers-Academy/ada-precourse-v2/intro-to-python/lists.md

 </details>

-We've made a lot of changes to our code, execute `snowman.py` as we're coding to test out our new changes.
+We've made a lot of updates to our code, execute `snowman.py` as we're coding to test out our new changes.
 If the code is not behaving as expected, add some debugging print statements to see what is happening.
 From there, try identifying which lines of code need to be updated to fix it.
-It's ok if you're code isn't working as described in the lesson.
-Reach out to Slack with your questions and to get help!
+It's ok if your code isn't working as described in the lesson.
+Reach out over Slack with your questions and to get help!

 ### Using `correct_guesses_list` in `get_letter_from_user`